dohnto/k8s-geomap-dashboard/README.md

 **Understand your infrastructure geographic topology at glance.**

-Various cloud providers codes for their regions (e. g.
-AWS' `us-east-1`) and those map to a location.
+Public cloud providers expose codes for their regions (e. g.
+AWS exposes code `us-east-1`) and those map to a location (US East - N. Virginia).

 There are 2 artifacts of this project which can be used for different purposes:
  * [Gazetteer Files](#gazetteer-files) - contains mapping of the cloud region code to latitude and longitude